welkineins/qtcreator-themes/README.md

 --------
 ![Twilight][3]

-Bitstream Vera Sans Mono font with size of 12 and 90% zoom was used for these screenshots.
+DejaVu Sans Mono font with size 12 was used for these screenshots.

 Install
 --------